DasLab/draw_rna/README.md

 Generate quick secondary structures of nucleic acids via jupyter notebook or command line.

-A communal and continuing effort by the Das Lab, Eterna Players, M. Wu, H. Wayment-Steele.

 ## Dependencies

 The default behavior is to output the secondary structure visualization to both svg and png.
 The png requires Inkscape, whose directory must be set by environmental variable `INKSCAPEDIR`.